aranjouriheravi19/KocPython2020/Project/Project2/README.md

 # Covid-19 project: Investigating the effect of different factors on the COVID-19 mortality rate #

 ## Description
 The world has been encountered with a challenging and difficult situation since COVID-19 got to a pandemic situation.
-Not only COVID-19 have too high rate prevalence, but also its mortality rate is high, specifically between old people.
+Not only COVID-19 have too high prevalence rate, but also its mortality rate is high, specifically between old people.
 Scientists declare many factors related to the mortality rate of this disease.In this project, the effect of these factors has been investigated to specify which factors are the most effective ones.

 ## Table of Contents
 * [Dataset](#Dataset)